PathologyTraining.org > Trainee Resources > Certification

-Specialty certification for the medical practice of pathology in the United States is the responsibility of The American Board of Pathology.
-For the benefit of physicians planning to specialize in pathology, the ABP provides the following statement of its aims and requirements.
+Specialty certification for the medical practice of pathology and its subspecialties in the United States is the responsibility of The American Board of Pathology (ABP).
+Complete information regarding ABP certification is available in the Booklet of Information found at the website.

-The fourth and final step is successful completion of the objective written and practical examinations, designed to evaluate the candidate’s factual knowledge of pathology and to assess practical problem solving skills, interpretive skills, and diagnostic abilities.
-The ABP offers three primary certificates: combined anatomic pathology and clinical pathology, anatomic pathology only, and clinical pathology only.
-The examinations for each are to establish general competence in pathology.
-In addition, the ABP offers a number of examinations to assess expertise in subspecialty areas of anatomic pathology and clinical pathology.
+The ABP offers primary certificates in combined anatomic pathology and clinical pathology, anatomic pathology only, clinical pathology only, and combined anatomic pathology and neuropathology.
+The examinations for each are designed to assess general competence in pathology.
+In addition, the ABP offers certification in eleven subspecialty areas of pathology.

 A candidate must satisfactorily complete training in a program accredited by the ACGME or the RCPSC.
 The requirements are as follows:

-b.
-For certification in anatomic pathology (AP) only - Three years of full-time, approved training in anatomic pathology in an accredited APCP-4 or AP-3 program that includes at least 24 months of structured training in anatomic pathology, plus a "flexible year" that may be either an additional 12 months of full-time, continued training in anatomic pathology or 12 months of full-time, approved training in other areas of pathology as part of the defined accredited training program.
+- Certification in anatomic pathology only (AP) requires three years of full-time training in an accredited pathology program that includes at least 24 months of structured training in AP, plus an additional flexible 12 months of full-time training in other areas of pathology.
+Training may include up to 6 months of research.

-c.
-For certification in clinical pathology (CP) only - Three years of full-time, approved training in clinical pathology in an accredited APCP-4 program that includes at least 24 months of structured training in clinical pathology, plus a "flexible year" that may be either an additional 12 months of full-time, continued training in clinical pathology or 12 months of full-time, approved training in other areas of pathology as part of the defined accredited training program.
+- Certification in clinical pathology only (CP) requires three years of full-time training in an accredited pathology program that includes at least 24 months of structured training in CP, plus an additional flexible 12 months of full-time training in other areas of pathology.
+Training may include up to 6 months of research.

-Candidates holding a primary certificate from the ABP, or in certain specific situations, from another member medical specialty board of the American Board of Medical Specialties, may qualify after one to two years of appropriate training to sit for a subspecialty certification examination in blood banking/transfusion medicine, chemical pathology, cytopathology, dermatopathology, forensic pathology, hematology, medical microbiology, molecular genetic pathology, neuropathology or pediatric pathology.
+Candidates with primary certification from the ABP, or for some subspecialties certified by another member board of the American Board of Medical Specialties, may qualify after one or two years of ACGME accredited fellowship training for subspecialty certification in blood banking/transfusion medicine, chemical pathology, clinical informatics (by experience route available until 2018), cytopathology, dermatopathology, forensic pathology, hematopathology, medical microbiology, molecular genetic pathology, neuropathology and pediatric pathology.

 Maintenance of Certification

-For more detailed and specific information on the requirements for certification, consult either the “Requirements for Certification” published in the Directory of Graduate Medical Education Programs or the Booklet of Information, FAQs, and Instructions for Candidates on the ABP web site (www.abpath.org).
-Additional questions may be directed to email@example.com or send in writing to:
+For more detailed and specific information and updates on the requirements for certification and MOC, consult the ABP Booklets of Information, FAQs, and Instructions for Candidates on the ABP web site (www.abpath.org).
+Additional questions may be directed to email@example.com or sent in writing to: